I'm sharing my FAVOURITE low carb burger buns recipe, perfect for any one following a gluten free, keto or low carb diet.

 As well as tasting delicious on their own, you can also use these soft buns as a bread replacement for a number of dishes such as:

-- Chicken, turkey, beef or bean burger topped with some avocado or guacamole
+- Chicken, turkey, beef or bean burger topped with some avocado or homemade guacamole

 - Coronation chicken salad sandwich